Assistive technology in education

 Are there any gaps?

 Once we’ve examined all of our current tools and technology, and checked them off against our special education students’ needs, we’ll have a clear picture of what’s missing.

 For example, if we’ve been looking at ways to improve learners’ understanding of topic areas but we have no way to deliver instructions in alternative formats, we might look to tools that would either record our voice and attach it to a document, or look at text-to-speech technology.

 Find tools that work together and compliment what we already have

 Now, we need to collect all of our tools together into a toolkit.

 A collection of tools and resources to help our special education students.
 Check the toolkit off against the needs of our students, which we identified at the beginning of this process to make sure they’re the best fit for their needs.
-It might be helpful to map these tools out against each student’s specific needs so that we can equip them with their own personalized toolkit for learning.
+It might be helpful to map these tools out against each student’s specific needs so that we can equip them with their own personalised toolkit for learning.
 Having the entire toolkit available to every student in the class however, means that even the highest performing students can dip in and out of the tools, if they need to.